Our access and mobility mapsOpens in new tab can help you find your way easily through the city.

 At Blind Sports & Recreation VictoriaOpens in new tab you can browse a wide range of sport and recreation programs on offer for teenagers, children and adults.
 Sports include Australian Rules Football, aquatics and swimming, cricket, goalball, gymnastics, running, skiing, soccer, ten pin bowling and yoga.

-If you re keen to get out on Victoria's waters, contact SailabilityOpens in new tab.
+If you’re keen to get out on Victoria’s waters, contact Sailability.
 Sailability is a program that offers an additional level of support and equipment to assist people of all abilities to get into sailing.

 Another great option is Docklands Yacht ClubOpens in new tab.
 It runs inclusive community sailing activities, and introductory sailing programs and development of basic skills for people of all abilities.